No Reply at All: Structure

-The song was released as the first single from Abacab in the U.S., and reached the U.S. Top 30 in the fall of 1981.
-"No Reply at All" spent 18 weeks on the Billboard Hot 100, longer than most of their hits which reached the Top 10, including "Invisible Touch", which spent only 17 weeks on the chart.
+The song was released as the first single from Abacab in the US, and reached the US Top 30 in the fall of 1981.
+"No Reply at All" spent 18 weeks on the Billboard Hot 100, longer than most of their hits which reached the Top 10, including "Invisible Touch", which spent only 17 weeks on the chart in comparison.

 Record World praised "Michael Rutherford's playful bass figures and Phil Collins' inventive drumming."

-The song was performed live by Phish as a tribute to Genesis at the Rock and Roll Hall of Fame's 2010 induction ceremony.
+The song was performed live by the American rock band Phish as a tribute to Genesis at the Rock and Roll Hall of Fame's 2010 induction ceremony.
 Phish also performed "Watcher of the Skies" that night.

 Music video

 The music video features only the band.
 Cameras revolve around the band playing their parts in a rehearsal setting.
 When the horn part is prominent, it cuts to a different shot of the band – wearing hats, sunglasses, and jackets to conceal their identity – playing the trumpet, saxophone and trombone.